OpenStickCommunity/Hardware/Miscellaneous/Haute42 COSMOX Bottom Foam/README.md

 ## Acknowledgments

 - [TheTrain](https://github.com/TheTrainGoes) for doing the foam design
-- Haute42 : COSMOX for providing the reference files
+- Haute42/COSMOX for providing the reference files